Jason2Brownlee/blog/content/posts/beyond-event-horizon.md

 Good reasoning.
 I agree.

-But by that reasoning, the slow ramp started decades ago.
+But by that reasoning, the long ramp started decades ago.

+I guess we're going exponential soon-ish.